vaultgroup-sa/cv-cvdocs-public/unit/README.md

 All data is in the /Projects folder, including the cloned git code.
 The repo is ready for PC and android builds.

+## MQTT services

+The system provides an optional MQTT facility, depending on the solution.
+For details, please refer to the documentation for the MQTT project.

 ## Basic Messages